 That was a very nice, solid, well-paced episode that did its job beautifully and featured some really nicely written material.
 I hope the rest of the series is as good as this ep was.

 Dragon Crisis – Episode 8

-Every season usually offers a show or two that don’t do anything to particularly to knock your socks off, but just has a quality to it that makes you like it.
+Every season usually offers a show or two that doesn’t do anything particularly to knock your socks off, but just has a quality to it that makes you like it.
 Wagaya no Oiniri-sama is a series that comes to mind for me, as does Yoshinaga San’chi no Gargoyle.

 While the production values aren’t anything spectacular, I’ve felt from the premiere that the show had a really nice look to it – I like the character designs a lot, and the backgrounds have a vibrant, alive quality that agrees with my senses.

 The OP (Yui Horie) and the ED are catchy, clever songs with good animation.
 The supporting characters in each of the arcs have been above-average for sure – George and Maruga, Ai, Bianca, Onyx – all s little better than the stock characters they might have been.

 Misato’s frustrated osananajimi insecurity is some of the best I’ve seen since Misaki from the aforementioned Wagaya no Oiniri-sama.
 Mao, Masato, Tokura – they’re all more than they might have been in a less interesting series with less heart.